 It’s highly recommended to use all three formats at this time.

 Keeping it fast

-Even with this great new technology it will still load slow if your videos are not compressed well.
-We found a great site to run your videos through to get a good compression and each format.
+Even with this great new technology, it will still load slowly if your videos are not compressed well.
+We found a great site to run your videos through to get good compression and each format.
 You can see the site here: Video Conversion

 I suggest converting your video to WebM first, then converting that to MP4 and OGG to make all three.